jihok/scream-analytics/README.md

 ## Notes

-- `FTMSCAN_API_KEY` is a required env var
+- `FTMSCAN_API_KEY` is a required env var in order to fetch buybacks
+- when adding a new market, add an image for the token under `/public/images/tokens`
-- buybacks are currently hardcoded to a specific `from` address
+- buybacks are currently hardcoded to a specific `from` address (found in `utils/index.tsx`)
+- custom style is almost entirely handled in `globals.css` via Tailwind
+- `react-table` throws a warning about duplicate `key`s => this is an issue with the library and can be ignored for now
+- maths are done primarily in JS native Numbers.
+This is fine for now, but if unusual results come up, it may be time to convert to BigNumber math

 ## Contexts: